 While there are cheaper fence materials available when the initial cost is considered, a composite fence has excellent value when considered over its 25-40 year lifespan.
 You’ll save on painting or staining costs, and the fence won’t have to be replaced as quickly as a standard wood fence would need to be.

 This composite fence guide provides the details you need to make an informed decision about composite for your project.
-Our library of fence guides covers all the most popular materials, so comparing fence costs, styles, maintenance and care can be done right here.
+Our library of fence guides covers all the most popular materials, so comparing composite fence cost, styles, maintenance and care can be done right here.

 Here are prices for composite fencing in linear feet: